 - ii.
-For pupils in grades 4-8, inclusive, the plan to provide opportunities for daily live interaction between the pupil and a certificated or non-certificated employee of the Charter School and at least weekly synchronous instruction for all pupils throughout the school year by each pupil's assigned supervising teacher shall be as follows: Students have one or more weekly opportunities for synchronous instruction in the following ways; - 1.
-In-person one-one-one tutoring from the supervising teacher.
+For pupils in grades 4-8, inclusive, the plan to provide opportunities for daily live interaction between the pupil and a certificated or non-certificated employee of the Charter School and at least weekly synchronous instruction for all pupils throughout the school year by each pupil's teacher or teachers of record shall be as follows: Students have one or more weekly opportunities for synchronous instruction in the following ways; - 1.
+In-person one-one-one tutoring from the teacher or teachers of record.
 This one-on-one support is focused on meeting the individual learning needs of the student.
-Supervising teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - 2.
-In-person small group tutoring sessions from the supervising teacher.
-Small group tutoring sessions consist of the supervising teacher leading direct instruction, presentations, guided student practice, assessments and discussion periods. - 3.
-Virtual tutoring sessions from the supervising teacher.
+Teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - 2.
+In-person small group tutoring sessions from the teacher or teachers of record.
+Small group tutoring sessions consist of the teacher or teachers of record leading direct instruction, presentations, guided student practice, assessments and discussion periods. - 3.
+Virtual tutoring sessions from the teacher or teachers of record.
 Virtual tutoring sessions that incorporate interactive components such as; chat rooms, polls, surveys and shared documents.
 Students participate through live video, audio and meeting chats.